 - Although our holdings are relatively small compared to other archival repositories, we are also extremely short-staffed.
 We simply do not have the personnel that would be necessary to execute a large-scale digitization effort in a professional manner.

-- We have instead chosen to focus staff resources on processing and making accessible the many hidden collections that still have not seen the light of day.
+- We have instead chosen to focus staff resources on processing and making accessible the many hidden collections that still have not seen the light of day, and to preserve at-risk media.

 Currently, we are digitizing only those materials that are in serious danger of being lost due to media decay (such as magnetic tape-based audio recordings from the 1950-70s).
 We hope to scan and make available online some of our most-requested materials (in particular, parts of the Fallingbostel and Munster-Lager church records and other genealogy-related materials).
 However, these will be available only as page images and not as searchable text (since they are hand-written and cannot be easily converted using OCR).